-Özcan and co-workers prepared nanotube-structured TiO2 on Ti layers (NT-Ti/TiO2), as photoanode, by anodic oxidation method in an ethylene glycol medium for PEC oxidation of HMF to FDC in water under UVA irradiation [137].
-The NT-Ti/TiO2 plates were calcined at 400-750 °C, and they showed much better performance with respect to thin TiO2 layers on Ti plates prepared only by thermal oxidation (See Table 3).
+Özcan and co-workers prepared nanotube-structured TiO2 on Ti layers (NT-Ti/TiO2), as photoanode, by anodic oxidation method in an ethylene glycol medium for PEC oxidation of HMF to FDC in water under UVA irradiation [134].
+The NT-Ti/TiO2 plates were calcined at 400-750 °C, and they showed much better performance with respect to thin TiO2 layers on Ti plates prepared only by thermal oxidation (see Table 4).
 The NT-Ti/TiO2 samples were also platinized by the photoreduction method.
-The optimum calcination temperature was determined as 500 °C, and optimum bias and pH values for PEC experiments were found as 0.5 V and 5, respectively.
 Interestingly, another intermediate, FFA, was also produced only in the presence of platinized catalyst.
 The Pt nanoparticles on the TiO2 surface hinder the recombination of generated electron/hole pairs due to their electron trap role.
-Consequently, they allowed also higher performance (reaction rate and product selectivity) with respect to the pristine electrode: selectivity up to 40% towards FDC and 18% towards FFA after 10% conversion.
+Consequently, they allowed also higher reaction rate and product selectivity with respect to the pristine electrode: selectivity up to 40% towards FDC and 18% towards FFA after 10% conversion.